ddecker618/job-browser/README.md

 Job Browser is a local application for discovering, deduplicating, analyzing, and tracking realistic job opportunities.
 It runs as a Windows desktop application or as a local Node.js/Express dashboard over the same SQLite-backed services.

 Discovery supports Greenhouse, Lever, Ashby, Workday, USAJOBS, SmartRecruiters, BambooHR, Recruitee, Teamtailor, Workable, iCIMS/Jibe, Built In, LinkedIn Jobs, Dice, Handshake, Indeed, Wellfound, ZipRecruiter, and structured JSON-LD/JSON/RSS/Atom sources.
 Built In uses bounded public HTTP/HTML and JSON-LD parsing.
-LinkedIn, Dice, Handshake, Indeed, USAJOBS, Wellfound, and ZipRecruiter are visible-browser connectors and must never bypass a CAPTCHA, security check, login control, or site policy.
 There is no automatic application submission or AI-generated application answer workflow.

 ## Screenshots